stevenroose/covenants.info/content/proposals/catt.md

 ## Introduction

 CATT is a proposal to collectively enable a set of independently specified opcodes that together enable a very wide range of use cases.
-The idea is to provide very raw and simple buildig blocks that can be used by developers to build use cases instead of focussing on use case-specific opcodes.
+The idea is to provide very raw and simple building blocks that can be used by developers to build use cases instead of focussing on use case-specific opcodes.